 Easter in Germany is a celebratory time.
-For the religious, this is a time for family with well-attended Sunday services.
-For the children, Osterei (Easter eggs) will be decorated, Oster Deco (Easter decorations) are hung, and loads of chocolate are consumed.
+For the religious, this is a time for family with well-attended Sunday church services.
+For the children, osterei (Easter eggs) will be decorated, oster deco (Easter decorations) are hung, and loads of chocolates are consumed.

 Easter also means a long weekend as Good Friday and Easter Monday are public holidays in Germany.
-German school holidays are usually around this time (about two weeks) meaning many people in Germany take this time to travel.
+German school holidays are for two weeks and center on Easter Sunday.
+This also means many people in Germany take this time to travel, and visitors flock to top German sites.
 While stores, government offices and banks are closed, know that hotels, museums, trains and roads will be extra crowded.
-Whatever you do to celebrate this holiday, Germany is ready to exult in spring.
-Flowers are in bloom and people are on vacation.
+Whatever you do to celebrate this holiday, Germany is ready to for spring.
+Flowers are in bloom, biergartens are open, and people are in vacation mode.

-If you prefer to eschew bunny rabbits for something a bit more interesting, Germany still has you covered.
+If you prefer to eschew bunny rabbits for something a bit more unusual, Germany still has you covered.
 Trees covered in eggs?
 An Easter bonfire?
 A museum dedicated to the egg?
 Check, check and check.
-Here are five unusual Easter traditions and places in Germany.
+Here are five unusual Easter traditions and ways to celebrate in Germany.

 01 of 05

-Germans take Easter decorating seriously (as they do so many things).
-Proper Osterei are hand-blown and carefully decorated with waxes and paints.
-Pre-dyed eggs are also available at many grocery stores - although I don't know why you wouldn't want to do it yourself.
+People in Germany take Easter decorating seriously (as they do so many other things).
+Proper osterei are hand-blown and carefully decorated with waxes and paints.
+Pre-dyed eggs are also available at many grocery stores year-round (although I don't know why you wouldn't want to do it yourself!).

-Once you have the eggs, you hang them from your very own Ostereierbaum (Easter egg tree), traditionally on Good Friday.
+Once you have the eggs, hang them from your very own ostereierbaum (Easter egg tree), traditionally on Good Friday.
 This is usually a small decorative tree sold for the holiday, or you can hang the hand-blown eggs from some inexpensive pussy willows held in a vase.

 If you have property with trees, you might go for a full-scale Ostereierbaum.
 The most famous is Saalfelder Ostereierbaum.
 Volker Kraft began the tradition nearly 50 years ago and his famous tree was adorned with more than 9,000 Easter eggs!
-In 2016, the Kraft family donated their collection and an Easter tree on Blankenburger Straße in Saalfeld maintains the beloved attraction.
+However, in 2016 the Kraft family donated their collection.
+That said, there are many other colorful trees for the public to enjoy.

 02 of 05